vkrunjs/vkrun/README.md

 # Vkrun

-## Language
+## Language README

-<p><a href="./README-pt.md">Portuguese</a> | <span style="font-weight: bold;">English</span></p>
+<p><a href="https://github.com/jukerah/vkrun/blob/main/README-pt.md">Portuguese</a> | <span style="font-weight: bold;">English</span></p>

 ## Introduction

 > Vkrun is a runtime data validation library.
 Simplifying and enhancing the validation of various data types in JavaScript and TypeScript projects, Vkrun offers the flexibility to define schemas for objects and allows modeling complex and interdependent validations, providing a robust and customizable solution for your validation needs.

-Below are some of the validation types supported by Vkrun:
+### Validations:
 - [object](#object)
 - array
 - string